Interest Weekend

 Practical Details

-Date and time: 25th - 27th April 2025 (arrive anytime on Friday midday / afternoon and leave Sunday evening or Monday morning)
+Date and time: 24th-26th October 2025 (arrive anytime on Friday midday / afternoon and leave Sunday evening or Monday morning)

 Location: Trelay Farm, St Gennys, Cornwall